peterhinch/micropython-nano-gui/README.md

 ```
 This should be amended if the hardware uses a different 8-bit format.

+Refresh must be handled by a `show` method taking no arguments; when called,
+the contents of the buffer underlying the `FrameBuffer` must be copied to the
+hardware.

 The `Writer` (monochrome) or `CWriter` (color) classes and the `nanogui` module
 should then work automatically.

 If a display uses I2C note that owing to
 [this issue](https://github.com/micropython/micropython/pull/4020) soft I2C
 may be required, depending on the detailed specification of the chip.

 ###### [Contents](./README.md#contents)